Tim Collier

-Timothy Collier Jr. (born May 31, 1954) is a former professional football player.
-He played for 10 seasons in the National Football League where he was a member of the Kansas City Chiefs, the St. Louis Cardinals, and the San Francisco 49ers, with whom he a won a Super Bowl championship with during the 1984 NFL season.
-He played his college football at East Texas State University (now Texas A&M University-Commerce where he was both a 3 time All-American and All-Conference selection, and an NAIA National Champion in 1972.
+Timothy Collier Jr. (born May 31, 1954) is an American former professional football player who was a cornerback for 10 seasons in the National Football League (NFL), where he was a member of the Kansas City Chiefs, St. Louis Cardinals, and the San Francisco 49ers, with whom he a won a Super Bowl championship with during the 1984 season.
+He played college football for the East Texas State Lions (now Texas A&M University-Commerce), where he was both a three-time All-American and all-conference selection, and an NAIA national champion in 1972.

 Early life

-Collier grew up in Dallas, Texas and attended Dallas's South Oak Cliff High School with future Super Bowl MVP and East Texas State teammate Harvey Martin.
+Collier grew up in Dallas, Texas, and attended Dallas's South Oak Cliff High School with future Super Bowl MVP and East Texas State teammate Harvey Martin.
 He was a standout in multiple sports, and most notably in football and track and field.
 He graduated from South Oak Cliff in 1972 and took a scholarship to East Texas State, an NAIA program, to play football and run track and field.

-College Career
+College career

 Freshman Season

 Collier played as a true freshman for the 1972 East Texas State Lions Football Team, who finished 10-2 and won the NAIA Division I National Championship that year.
 As a reserve defensive back, he tallied 525 all purpose yards, including 2 interceptions on the season and also served as a punt returner for the Lions.